JediMindGeeks/Awesome-Jailbreaking-Academy-Resources-Page/README.md

 3. Open a Pull Request describing why the resource belongs here and reference any relevant issues.

 Please follow the repository's Code of Conduct and prefer reputable, publicly accessible sources.

-## License

-This project is released under the [CC0 1.0](LICENSE) license, meaning you can copy, modify, and redistribute the resources without restriction.
-However, out of respect for the community, mention the original source when appropriate.